-One of the major misconceptions about the O-1 visa, also known as a contract visa, is that its application process must be an arrangement between an employer and an employee.
-Though the United States Citizenship and Immigration Services (USCIS) often use the term “employer” when referring to work visa sponsors, in the case of O-1, you don’t have to be an employee to obtain the visa.
-As an independent contractor, your O-1 visa application can be sponsored by an agent.
-As a result, the visa is highly flexible and all-encompassing if you fall within the requirements of the O-1 program.
+Have you heard of the O-1 visa?
+One common mistake individuals make about this visa, also known as a contract visa, is that there must be an arrangement between an employer and an employee.
+USCIS frequently uses the word “employer” when explaining information pertaining to work visa sponsors, but with the case of O-1, you do not have to be an employee in order to get the visa.
+If you are an independent contractor, your O-1 visa application can be sponsored by an agent.
+With this being the case, it makes the O-1 a very flexible option and all-encompassing if you meet the other eligibility requirements for the program.

 What is an O-1 Visa?

-The O-1 is a non-immigrant visa designed for those who possess extraordinary achievement in their profession and has two subcategories: the O-1A and the O-1B.
+The O-1 is a non-immigrant visa is created for those who have extraordinary achievements in their profession and it is broken down into two subcategories: the O-1A and the O-1B.
 The O-1A is for individuals in the fields of science, the arts, business, athletics, and education, while the O-1B is meant for those in the motion picture or television industry.
-It is considered as one of the most prestigious nonimmigrant work visas due to its relatively high requirements compared to other visas.
-To qualify for an O-1 visa, you are expected to be highly skilled and to be in the top percentile in your field.
+Why is it considered a prestigious visa?
+This is due to the stringent requirements you must have to qualify for an O-1 visa – you must be highly skilled and in the top percentile in your field.

 Learn more about employment-based visas.

 Can an Independent Contractor Obtain an O-1 Visa?

 Yes, you can obtain an O-1 visa as an independent contractor.
 Keep in mind, however, that you are subject to the same requirements as other applicants.
 According to USCIS an O-1 visa beneficiary may not petition for herself or himself.